 Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School, this 40-acre park features a children’s play area, horseshoe pit, baseball, softball and soccer fields, a disc golf course, and a large area for playing volleyball.

-The Park also has a rental room, Bennett Hall, with picnic tables and kitchen facilities by reservation only.
-To reserve Abrams Bennett Hall or the sport fields, please visit our page, Reserve a Park.
+The Park also has a picnic shelter, Bennett Hall, with tables and kitchen facilities by reservation only.
+If you are interested in reserving Bennett Hall or any of the sports fields at Abrams, please visit our Event Planning page for more details.